Safer Sex Guidelines

 for safer sex:

-Think twice before beginning sexual relations with a new partner.
-First, discuss past
+Think twice before starting a sexual relationship with a new partner.
+First, discuss

 Use condoms every time you have sex.
 Choose a male condom made of latex or polyurethane--not